Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Introduction

 This work provides a systematic and nuanced analysis of the S\&P 2023 dataset with the goal of quantifying the \enquote{Trojanizability} of standard cell libraries largely independent of image quality.
 We define Trojanizability as the extent to which functionally different cells can be interchanged in fabricated chips without being visually distinguishable under conventional \ac{SEM}-based (backside) inspection.
 We focus on functionally distinct cell pairs, as exchanging functionally equivalent cells does not introduce a meaningful attack surface.
 In summary, we make the following contributions:

 First, we develop an efficient, deterministic, and explainable similarity metric based on via placement.
 Our metric leverages instance averaging across multiple cell occurrences to suppress imaging noise and artifacts.
 This approach yields representative models of cell types that capture intrinsic visual characteristics rather than instance-specific distortions.
 Using this metric, we perform comprehensive pairwise comparisons of all functionally different, same-width cell types across four technology nodes (\autoref{sec:robustmetric}).
-This analysis directly addresses a central open question from prior work: whether detection failures stem from imaging limitations or from intrinsic properties of the underlying cell libraries.
+This analysis directly addresses a central open question from prior work, namely whether detection failures stem from imaging limitations or from intrinsic properties of the underlying cell libraries.
 Our results show that Trojanizability is largely an inherent property of the libraries themselves.
 In particular, smaller process nodes exhibit a higher prevalence of visually similar but functionally distinct cells, with the smallest node showing markedly increased susceptibility.
-Across all evaluated libraries, we identified cell pairs that are (close to) indistinguishable in \ac{SEM} imagery and are predominantly related through logical inversion (\eg, XOR vs. XNOR, BUF vs. INV, and TIEL vs. TIEH).
+Across all evaluated libraries, we identified cell pairs that are (close to) indistinguishable in backside \ac{SEM} imagery and are predominantly related through logical inversion (\eg, XOR vs. XNOR, BUF vs. INV, and TIEL vs. TIEH).
 We refer to such pairs as \textit{invisible inversions}, which enable stealthy -- and in some cases effectively undetectable -- hardware Trojans.

 Second, we evaluate how our metric can be used to enhance state-of-the-art Trojan detection (\autoref{sec:detection}).
-Compared to the template- and via-mask-based methods of Puschner et al.~\cite{DBLP:conf/sp/PuschnerMBKMP23}, our approach achieves zero false negatives across all evaluated nodes and reduces false positives in three out of four cases.
-It performs less effectively only for the 65\,nm images, where bright artifacts in the \ac{SEM} data are frequently misclassified as vias within individual cells.
+Compared to the template- and via-mask-based methods of Puschner et al.~\cite{DBLP:conf/sp/PuschnerMBKMP23}, our approach achieves zero false negatives across all evaluated nodes and reduces false positives in three out of four cases.\footnote{The artifact can be found at \url{https://doi.org/10.5281/zenodo.19564962}} It performs less effectively only for the 65\,nm images, where bright artifacts in the \ac{SEM} data are frequently misclassified as vias within individual cells.